ShoheiTakei/ShoheiTakei/README.md

 # About Me

-1. I'm a web frontend and backend developer from Japan
+1. I'm a web frontend developer from Japan

 2. My favorites are React, TypeScript, Flutter